adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 the reason, Azure App Service provides the ability to handle all situations.
 In this section, I will look at three methods for providing a unique set of usernames with no connection to the social authentication.

-### Azure Active Directory B2C

-### Using Third-Party Tokens

 ### Using an Identity Database.

-Finally, you can also store the usernames and passwords in the database.
+You can also store the usernames and passwords in the database.
 This is probably the least preferable method I have discussed.
 You will need to pay particular attention to the security of the database.
 The news is rife with password leakage for very large organizations.
 The best way to ensure you don't disclose a users password is to not have it in the first place.